devhliu/DoseCalcs-Gui/docs/source/GUI.rst

 .. image:: /images/SimOutMessagePanel.png

 In general, the default execution of DoseCalcs will be locally, and simulation progress messages will be shown on the terminal.
-This can be cancelled by clicking "Ctrl+c" or by closing the DoseCalcs-GUI application.
+This can be cancelled by clicking "Ctrl+c" or by closing the DoseCalcs-Gui application.
 To avoid this canceling method, you can execute the simulation in the background by checking the "Run in Background" checkbox in the "Physics, Source, Run" tab.
 In this case, the execution can be terminated when the calculation has been terminated or by using the terminal "top" command to get the process ID of [simulate] process and then killing it with "kill ID".

 If the user is on Rocks-Cluster with the CentOS operation system (or wants to install and use Rocks-Cluster on a machine), and he would benefit from the parallel calculation, then he should activate the "Use on Rocks" checkbox to show the Rocks execution frame (DoseCalcsRunMsgBox), and choose if the execution of the simulation will be in MPI mode or MT mode.
 The execution on Rocks, as it is known, is constructed in the form of a head node and slave nodes.
 The DoseCalcs application should be installed on the head node, which is visible and controlled by the user as in a personal computer system.
 Then, when user click on the "Run" button, automatically, a Rocks execution file is generated to distribute the calculation on slave nodes, and the result will be written to the files in the directory chosen in the head node.
 During simulation, the user can stop a simulation that is in execution state by clicking on "Stop Job" and choosing the simulation to be stopped in a list of simulations, or just check the output of the current simulations by clicking on "Check" and choosing the simulation to be checked in a list of simulations.
 The "Check" button serves to read the simulation output file created by the Rocks Job execution file, its name begins with "DoseCalcs" followed by the simulation main inputs.
 To check the state of all DoseCalcs executed simulations on the Rocks-Cluster, click on "qstat" button.